Blog » Customer Lip Service: Scripted Responses, Broken Promises and Other Bad Ideas

 The note goes on to say someone had tried to reach me but they had the wrong number.
 They quoted my number on file, which happened to be correct.
 They requested a convenient date and time to phone me along with a primary phone number and an alternate phone number.

-I suggest a phone call between the hours of 12:00 noon and 5:00 pm would be ideal.
+I suggested a phone call between the hours of 12:00 noon and 5:00 pm would be ideal.
 I reminded them I lived in Western Australia.
 I provided two phone numbers and a request to contact me as soon as possible.

 Day Ten